-Partnership Operation - Defined as two or more persons who have agreed on the amount of their contribution (capital and effort) and the distribution of profits.
-Co-ownership of land by husband and wife or joint filing of income tax forms by husband and wife DOES NOT constitute a partnership, unless a specific agreement to share contributions, decisionmaking, profits, and liabilities exists.
+Partnership agreement.
+Partnership Departion - Defined as two or more persons who have agreed on the amount of their contribution (capital and effort) and the distribution of profits.
+Co-ownership of land by husband and wile or joint filing of income tax forms by husband and wire DOES NOT constitute a partnership, unless a specific agreement to share contributions, decisionmaking, profits, and labilities exists.
 Production under contract or under a share rental agreement DOES NOT constitute a partnership.

+DOES NOT constitute a partnership.
 Incorporated Under State Law - A corporation is defined as a legal entity or artificial person created under the laws of a state to carry on a business.
 This definition does not include cooperatives.
 Also complete section 20.

-Other - Such as cooperative (defined as an incorporated or unincorporated enterprise or association created and formed jointly by the members), estate or trust (defined as a fund of money or property administered for the benefit of another individual or organization), prison farm, grazing association, Indian Resorbitation, institution run by a goovernmental or religious entity, etc.
+Other - Such as cooperative (defined as an incorporated or unincorporated enterprise or association created and formed jointly by the members), estate or trust (defined as a fund of money or property administered for the benefit of another individual or organization), prison larm, grazing association, institution run by a governmental or religious entity, etc.

-▶ Section 20 - CORPORATE STRUCTURE
+Section 20 - CORPORATE STRUCTURE

 This section is to be answered by corporations only.
 Answer both items.
-A family-held corporation has more than 50 percent of its stock owned by persons related by blood or marriage
+A family held corporation has more than 50 percent of its stock owned by per sons related by blood or marriage

-► Section 21 - OPERATOR CHARACTERISTICS AND OCCUPATION
+Section 21 - OPERATOR CHARACTERISTICS AND OCCUPATION

-Section 21 - OPERATION CHARACTERISTICS AND OCCUPATION.
-This section applies to the characteristics and occupation of the individual owner, operator, senior partner, or person in charge for the type of organization reported in section 19 of the form.
+This section applies to the characteristics and occupation of the individual owner, operator, senior partner, or person in charge for the type of organiza-tion reported in section 19 of the form.
+For Individual or Family Operation - Complete this section for the operator

 For Individual or Family Operation - Complete this section for the operator.

-For Individual or Family Operation - Complete this section for the operator.
-For Partnership Operations - Answer all items except 2 for the "Senior Partner".
+For Partnership Operations - Answer all items except 2 for the "Senior Partner."
 The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on this place, not necessarily the person senior in age.
-If each partner shares equally in the day-to-day management decisions, consider the oldest as the "Senior Partner."
-For item 2 (Principal Occupation) consider all members of the partnership together.
-Please include as "farming" worktime at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.
+If each partner shares equally in the day-to day management decisions, consider the oldest as the "Senior Partner."
+For item 2 iPrincipial Occupation) consider all members of the partnership together.
+Please include as "farming" worktime at II types of agricultural enterprises, including work at greenhouses, nursenes, mushroom production, ranching, feedlots, broiler feeding, etc.